Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Data and the ``CAR--within--clusters'' Model

 \subsection{Related work}

-The model in Equation~\eqref{eq:tract_model} is a linear model with spatially varying coefficients.
-Geographically weighted regression (GWR; \citet{Fotheringham2002}) is a popular method for fitting such models that, at a very high level, estimates the parameters $(\alpha_{i}, \beta_{i})$ in region $i$ using data from region $i$ and weighted data from nearby regions, with regions closer to $i$ receiving higher weights.
+The model in Equation~\eqref{eq:tract_model} is a linear model with spatially-varying coefficients.
+Geographically weighted regression (GWR; \citet{Fotheringham2002}) is a popular method that estimates the parameters $(\alpha_{i}, \beta_{i})$ in region $i$ using data from region $i$ and weighted data from nearby regions, with regions closer to $i$ receiving higher weights.
 Within the Bayesian literature, Gaussian processes (GPs) are a common prior choice to induce spatial dependence between the parameters estimated at different locations.
-In the presence of \textit{a priori} unknown spatial discontinuities, however, both GWR and GP-based methods can introduce an inappropriate amount of smoothness, resulting in substantial bias in the parameter estimates.
+In the presence of \textit{a priori} unknown spatial discontinuities, however, both GWR and GP-based methods can introduce an inappropriate amount of smoothness, resulting in substantial bias in the parameter estimates and downstream crime forecasts.

-There is a very rich literature on data-adaptive strategies for detecting the ``boundaries'' that outline adjacent neighborhoods showing vastly different outcomes.
-This problem of identifying discontinuities or sharp changes in the outcome of interest is also known as \emph{wombling} after a foundational article by \cite{womble1951differential}.
-One approach to wombling involves first fitting a simple model that does not account for potential discontinuities and then identifying jumps in the fitted values (see, e.g., \citet{boots2001using}, \citet{li2011mining}, \citet{banerjee2012bayesian}, \citet{lu2005bayesian}, and \citet{lee2013locally}).
+There is a vast literature on data-adaptive strategies for detecting such discontinuities.
+One approach involves first fitting a simple model that does not account for potential discontinuities and then identifying jumps in the fitted values (see, e.g., \citet{boots2001using}, \citet{li2011mining}, \citet{banerjee2012bayesian}, \citet{lu2005bayesian}, and \citet{lee2013locally}).
 Alternatively, many authors directly model uncertainty about which borders correspond to sharp discontinuities within larger Bayesian hierarchical models (see, e.g., \citet{lee2012boundary}, \citet{lu2007bayesian}, and \citet{Balocchi2019}).
-While directly modeling the uncertainty in discontinuity locations is intuitively appealing, these latter models are heavily over-parametrized; in fact, they introduce one latent parameter for each pair of adjacent neighborhoods.
+Despite their intuitive appeal, these latter models are heavily over-parametrized, often introducing one latent parameter for every pair of adjacent neighborhoods.